Memorial Chorten, Thimphu: Interior

 The chorten is decorated with richly carved annexes facing the four directions, and contain mandalas, statues and a shrine dedicated to the third king.
 The ground floor of the chorten is consecrated to the teachings of Vajrakīlaya.
-It has four shrines, each with different pictures of the king; with the eastern shrine housing a Buddha image.
-From the ground floor, a staircase leads to two more floors and each floor has four shrines.
-A centrally placed large wooden carving covers all three levels, behind the shrines; a large number of wooden carvings mostly depict wrathful looking protective deities.
-The roof of chorten is accessed from the second level and a protective railing covers the terrace on the third floor.
-The second floor is dedicated to teachings of the Drukpa Lineage of the Kagyu school to subdue eight varieties of evil spirits and the top floor is dedicated to the teachings of Lama Gongdü.
-Combined, these three floors form the esoteric teachings of the Nyingmapa sect.
+It has four shrines, each with different pictures of the king and with the eastern shrine housing a Buddha image.
+From the ground floor, a staircase leads to two more floors, and each floor has four shrines.
+A centrally placed large wooden carving covers all three levels behind the shrines; the many wooden carvings mostly depict wrathful-looking protective deities.
+The roof of chorten is accessed from the second level, and a protective railing covers the terrace on the third floor.
+The second floor is dedicated to teachings of the Drukpa lineage of the Kagyu school on subduing eight varieties of evil spirits, and the top floor is dedicated to the teachings of Lama Gongdü.
+Combined, these three floors represent the esoteric teachings of the Nyingmapa sect.
 All of the texts were once hidden by Padmasambhava and were rediscovered by tertöns in the 19th, 12th and 14th centuries respectively.
 The top floor has paintings depicting various deities of the Nyingma school, and visions which appear in the bardo.
 Above the top floor there is a gallery, which can be walked around the circumference of the chorten and which has views of the city.

 Religious practice and festival

-The Chorten, held in great religious fervour, is circumambulated only in a clockwise direction (reciting prayers and whirling the large red prayer wheels), as is the rule for any religious structures in Bhutan.
-The Monlam Prayer Festival is held here when the Je Khenpo (the religious head of Bhutan) addresses and blesses those who congregate for the occasion.
+The chorten attracts many elderly Bhutanese on a daily basis who circumambulate the chorten, whirl the large red prayer wheels and pray at the shrine.
+Held in great religious fervour, the chorten is circumambulated only in a clockwise direction, as is the rule for religious structures in Bhutan.
+The Monlam Prayer Festival is held here; on this occasion, the Je Khenpo (the religious head of Bhutan) addresses and blesses those who have congregated.